 The V60 finishing up another delicious cup.
-The handle made it easy to brew with and also to clip onto the outside of our pack before taking off down the trail.
+The handle makes it easy to brew with and also to clip onto the outside of a pack before taking off down the trail.

-At 2.95 ounces, this coffee maker was one of the lightest in our test suite.
+At 2.95 ounces, this coffee maker is among the lightest in our test suite.

-If you want to bring the dedicated scoop, you'll only go up to 3.37 ounces (plus your filters and coffee of course).
-This could still be on the slightly heavy side for some backpackers, in which case an instant coffee like First Ascent, the best instant we've tried, might be a good option.
-But for shorter trips and car camping, the V60 is a fantastic option.
+If you want to bring this brewer's dedicated scoop, you'll only go up to 3.37 ounces (plus your filters and coffee of course).
+This could still be on the slightly heavy side for some backpackers, in which case something even lighter like the MugMate or instant coffee may be a good idea.
+But for shorter trips and car camping, the V60 is a fantastic choice.

 Light and easy to clean, the plastic V60 is fantastic for camping trips.

 Clean, beautiful, simple — that's the V60 in a nutshell.
 There's a reason you can find one of these cones in most craft coffee shops the world over.
-Considering you will also need special filters, it's on the more expensive side for a plastic pour over cone.
-However, it results in a cup that is closer to perfection than what you will get with most other models.
+Its expert design offers the potential for a cup that is closer to perfection than almost anything else.
 Whether you're at home, car-camping, or on a backpacking trip, we don't think you'll be disappointed with this tried-and-true gourmet brewer.